synclounge/synclounge/README.md

 Once the above is done you're all set!
 Depending on whether you're the host or a participant will determine your next steps:

-**HOST** - Once all your friends have begun you may start your media in your Plex Player.
+**HOST** - Once all your friends have joined you may start your media in your Plex Player.

 **PARTICIPANT** - Wait for the host of the room to start playing media.
-If the media does not start playing automatically you may manually play the media on your client.
+If the media does not start playing automatically you may manually play the media on your player and Plex Together will keep you in sync.

 ----
 ## Contact